Steps to Earning Substance Abuse Counselor Certification in Nevada

 Steps to Becoming Certified as a Substance Abuse Counselor in Nevada

 For most aspiring substance abuse counselors in Nevada, the Certified Alcohol and Drug Counselor (CADC) certification serves as the point of entry into the field.
-That’s what we’ll be covering here in this guide.
+That’s what we’ll cover in this guide.

 1. Earn a Bachelor’s or Higher Degree in a Related Field